Muslim Sicily: Aftermath

 The House of Hohenstaufen and their successors (Capetian House of Anjou and Aragonese House of Barcelona) gradually "Latinized" Sicily over the course of two centuries, and this social process laid the groundwork for the introduction of Latin (as opposed to Byzantine) Catholicism.
 The process of Latinization was fostered largely by the Roman Church and its liturgy.
-The annihilation of Islam in Sicily was completed by the late 1240s, when the final deportations to Lucera took place.
-By the time of the Sicilian Vespers in 1282 there were no Muslims in Sicily and the society was completely Latinized.
+The removal of Islam in Sicily was completed by the late 1240s, when the final deportations to Lucera took place.
+The remaining population of Sicilian Muslims converted to Catholicism due to the incentives put in place by Fredrich II.
+By the time of the Sicilian Vespers in 1282, there were no Muslims in Sicily, and the society was completely Latinized.

+During the reigns of Frederick II as well as his son, Manfred, a large amount of Muslims were brought, as slaves, to farm lands and perform domestic labor.
+Enslaved persons in Sicily were not afforded the same privileges as the Muslims in mainland Italy.
+The trend of importing a considerable amount of slaves from the Muslim world did not stop with the Hohenstaufen but was amplified under the Aragonese and Spanish crowns, and was in fact continued until as late as 1838.